petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 What is CI/CD and why has it become the norm for software teams?
-CI means that valuable changes are integrated or incorporated into the single source of truth, i.e., the main branch, as soon as they are produced, and CD means that the external world has access to these changes as quickly as possible.
+CI means that valuable changes are integrated or incorporated into the codebase's single source of truth, i.e., the main branch, as soon as they are created, and CD means that the external world has access to these changes as quickly as possible.

-Silos are broken down as a single team then owns both development and operations (hence "DevOps").
+Silos are broken down as development is combined with operations (hence "DevOps").
-That is, the development team handles testing/QA and deployment, whereas in the past this might have been handled by multiple teams.
+That is, the same team writing the code handles testing/QA and deployment, whereas in the past this might have been handled by multiple teams.
-Work batch sizes shrink as developers start merging in frequent small changes to the codebase instead of larger, less frequent (sometimes taking months or years) updates.
+This way of working encourages frequent small changes (small batches) to the codebase instead of larger, less frequent updates, sometimes taking months or even years.

 ## The end of the waterfall